raphaelbadawi/filliere-tt/README.md

 exit
 ```

-You will need to generate an API token in Strapi configuration and fill it in the .env.development.local file in the ./front folder.
+Finally, you will need to generate an API token in Strapi configuration and fill it in the .env.development.local file in the ./front folder.
 In a dev environment, you can use a full access token.

-### Prod
+### Production

-Take example on the nginx.ping.conf example in the ./prod folder.
+For the web server configuration, take example on the nginx.ping.conf example in the ./prod folder.

+Make sure the NEXT_PUBLIC_HOST variable in your production NextJS .env matches your production host.

-Then you can run `docker compose -f docker-compose.yml -f docker-compose.prod.yml up`
+Then you can run `docker compose -f docker-compose.yml -f docker-compose.prod.yml up -d`

 If this is the first deployment, restore the configuration:
 ```bash